 In order to understand religious tolerance in the Malaysian context, it is imperative to view religious tolerance from the perspective of Islam as the religion practised by the majority of the population.
 Islam as a religion and civilisation has placed tolerance as a religious philosophy to be followed by its adherents.
-The word 'tolerance' is based on the verb "tolerate", which indicates a human's act of tolerating all sorts of things and behaviour (Newman 1978).
-Tolerance, in the Arabic word [ta.sa.muh] which has been adapted to Malay, means openness of mind, acceptance, and patience (Kamus Dewan 2007).
-The basic tenet of religious tolerance is addressed in verses of al-Qur'an, such as the verse in Surah al-Baqarah (2): 256:
+The word "tolerance" is based on the verb "tolerate", which indicates a human's act of tolerating all sorts of things and behaviour (Newman 1978).
+Tolerance, in the Arabic word [ta.sa.muh] which has been adapted to Malay, means openness of mind, acceptance and patience (Kamus Dewan 2007).
+The basic tenet of religious tolerance is addressed in verses of Quran, such as the verse in Surah al-Baqarah, verse 256:

-"Let there be no compulsion in religion: Truth stands out clear from error: whoever rejects evil and believes in Allah has grasped the most trustworthy hand-hold, that never breaks.
-And Allah hears and knows all things."
-(Abdullah Yusuf Ali translation 2020, 37)
+Let there be no compulsion in religion: Truth stands out clear from error: whoever rejects evil and believes in God hath grasped the most trustworthy handhold, that never breaks.
+And God heareth and knoweth all things.
+(Trans.
+Abdullah 2004, 64)

 This verse explains that no one can impose his religion or beliefs on another person.
-Each person is free to choose their religion.
+Each person is free to choose his or her religion.
 In other words, Islam upholds religious freedom among mankind as humans are given the freedom to determine their religious conscience.
-Thus, a knowledgeable and religious Muslim should be tolerant of matters of religious differences (Hendri Gunawan 2015).
+Thus, a knowledgeable and religious Muslim should be tolerant in matters of religious differences (Hendri 2015).

-According to al Fārūqī (1992), if all religious beliefs are congruent with each other and accepted as truth by all, differences would not arise, and would not necessitate tolerance in the first place.
+According to Al Fārūqī (1992), if all religious beliefs are congruent with each other and accepted as truth by all, differences would not arise, and would not necessitate tolerance in the first place.
 Religious tolerance occurs when religious diversity is recognised and validated.
-He emphasizes that God has given religious freedom based on human nature.
+He emphasises that God has given religious freedom based on human nature.
 Al Fārūqī believes in dialogue or discussion as the main approach to develop tolerance.
 Dialogues celebrate the commonalities between the faiths and frame the limits of discussion in religious differences without denying their existence.
-Religious tolerance can only happen when two situations exist: the recognition of religious diversity and the acceptance of a harmonious life (al Fārūqī 1992).
+Religious tolerance can only happen when two situations exist: the recognition of religious diversity and the acceptance of a harmonious life (Al Fārūqī 1992).

-Tolerance in Islam towards their fellow man is based on the concept of "mahabbah" which signifies love and charity.
-This principle emphasizes love towards fellow men among Muslims and civil non-Muslims.
-This approach is set by the example of tolerance practised by Prophet Muhammad P.B.U.H.
+Tolerance in Islam towards fellow human beings is based on the concept of mahabbah which signifies love and charity.
+This principle emphasises love towards fellow men among Muslims and civil non-Muslims.
+This approach is set by the example of tolerance practised by Prophet Muhammad (PBUH).
 Based on historical precedence, Muslim society views co-existence with non-Muslims societies as something commonly practised previously.
-Muslims had interacted with the multi-cultural and multi-religious world from the era of the Prophet Muhammad (Ramli Awang 2008).
-Osman Bakar (1997) emphasises how Muslims played a significant role in bridging a gap and connecting the civilisational interactions between the East and West.
-Islam recognises cultural, religious, and lifestyle diversities and invites its adherents to act as peacemakers among the people, as one large family.
-Indeed, tolerance is delineated with love, peace, humanity, being open-minded, rational, and well-informed to live in co-existence (Khadijah and Mohd Herzali 2008).
+Muslims had interacted with the multicultural and multireligious world from the era of the Prophet Muhammad (PBUH) (Ramli 2008).
+Osman (1997) emphasises how Muslims played a significant role in bridging the gap and connecting the civilisational interactions between the East and West.
+Islam recognises cultural, religious and lifestyle diversities and invites its adherents to act as peacemakers among the people, as one large family.
+Indeed, tolerance is delineated with love, peace, humanity, being open-minded, rational and well-informed to live in co-existence (Khadijah and Mohd Herzali 2008).

-An important question that we would like to explore is the extent in which religious tolerance is practised in the Malaysian dining sphere.
-Therefore, in this study, we would like to unfold religious tolerance through the dining perspective, covering both Muslims' and non-Muslims' experiences.
+An important question that authors would like to explore is the extent to which religious tolerance is practised in the Malaysian dining sphere.
+Therefore, in this study, the authors would like to unfold religious tolerance through the dining perspective, covering both Muslims' and non-Muslims' experiences.